nelsonpecora/vinyl-map2/README.md

 updated file contents.
 If nothing is returned, no modifications will be made to the file contents, but the output file will be cloned.

-If you run the `mapper` function asynchronously (by using a third `done` argument), you must call it instead of returning the file contents.
+If you run the `mapper` function asynchronously (by passing in a third `done` argument), you must call it instead of returning the file contents.
 It is a node-style callback: `done(err, contents)`

 ## License ##